backup-manager/laravel/README.md

 'BackupManager\Laravel4\BackupManagerServiceProvider',
 ```

-Then, publish and modify the configuration file to suit your needs.
+Copy the `config/storage.php` file to `app/config/packages/backup-manager/laravel-4/config/storage.php` and configure it to suit your needs.

-`php artisan config:publish backup-manager/laravel-4 --path=vendor/backup-manager/laravel-4/config`

 The Backup Manager will make use of Laravel's database configuration.
+But, it won't know about any connections that might be tied to other environments, so it can be best to just list multiple connections in the `config/database.php` file.

 **IoC Resolution**